-All women should have a syphilis test in the first 12 weeks of pregnancy or at the first antenatal visit.
-In NSW, all pregnant Aboriginal women and other pregnant women whose baby will be identified as Aboriginal should have another syphilis test at 24-28 weeks.
+All women should have a syphilis test in the first 12 weeks of pregnancy or at the first antenatal visit and again at 26-28 weeks.
+Additional syphilis screening at 36 weeks and delivery should occur for pregnant women deemed as having an identified risk of infection despite already being screened at the recommended intervals.
 Treatment of syphilis early in pregnancy, is very effective in preventing syphilis in the unborn baby.
 The earlier the infection is treated, the lower the risk that the baby will be affected by syphilis.